diljithbalakrishnan/Dummy_Md/Moviebuff/mb_info.md

 Box office -> budget details for the movie

 CPLs -> composition playlist details

+Composition Playlist (CPL) is defined as contain information about the playing order of asset files

 Assume in the movie form, if you want to add any data in the dropdown.
 You should